-Your guide will meet you in Cusco 6am in the morning, and take you via private transportation to the starting point of our trek at Tinqui where we load up your gear onto the pack horses.
-We’ll hike for the next 3 hours or so and then you will enjoy a local lunch, After lunch you will continue hiking to our first camp.
+Your guide will meet you in Cusco 6am in the morning, and take you via private transportation to the starting point of our trek at Tinqui where we load up your gear onto the packhorses.
+We will hike for the next 3 hours or so and then you will enjoy a local lunch, after lunch you will continue hiking to our first camp.
 This day we only hike for a few hours until we arrive at the village of Upis.
-Here you’ll have the opportunity to take a soak in the hot springs, while enjoying coca tea, and relaxing your muscles until dinner.
+Here you will have the opportunity to take a soak in the hot springs, while enjoying coca tea, and relaxing your muscles until dinner.

 With two passes to cross today, we wake up early at 5am with coca tea brought to your tent and you will fuel up with a big breakfast for the day ahead.
 The morning starts with a hike up Arapa pass (4,958m/16266ft) before we descend a bit to our lunch spot near Lake Puma Cocha– a deep blue lake and a perfect stop for a break.
-Along the way you will see local herders and llamas, Ausangate mountain to your left, and you will have your expert guide explaining the history of the locals and talking about the landscape along the way.
-After lunch we continue uphill for our second pass, Pucacocha (5000m/16404ft) where if you’re lucky you may see condors and vicuñas.
-We descend to our campsite of chillca where you will be surrounded by high mountains and incredible hanging glaciers, where you can watch for the glacier crashing into the lake below!
-As always camp will be set up for you to change and rest your weary legs while dinner is being prepared.
+Along the way, you will see local herders and llamas, Ausangate Mountain to your left, and you will have your expert guide explaining the history of the locals and talking about the landscape along the way.
+After lunch, we continue uphill for our second pass, Pucacocha (5000m/16404ft) where if you are lucky you may see condors and vicuñas.
+We descend to our campsite of Chillca where you will be surrounded by high mountains and incredible hanging glaciers, where you can watch for the glacier crashing into the lake below!
+As always, camp will be set up for you to change and rest your weary legs while dinner is being prepared.

 Today starts with Chillca pass (5051m/16571ft), a very colorful mountain but only a precursor of what is to come.
 After crossing the pass you enter into the Red Mountain valley, a wildly desert landscape with vibrant colors all around, and llamas roaming the ground below.
-When you approach the top of the pass you will see the beautiful Rainbow Mountain in the distance, but your not quite there!
-From here you descend to circle lake and continue walking a Peruvian flat until we are presented with one final climb to the Rainbow Mountain.
-Soak in the sights and enjoy what you’ve worked so hard for.
+When you approach the top of the pass, you will see the beautiful Rainbow Mountain in the distance, but you are not quite there!
+From here, you descend to circle lake and continue walking a Peruvian flat until we are presented with one final climb to the Rainbow Mountain.
+Soak in the sights and enjoy what you have worked so hard to reach.
 We will enjoy lunch in the surrounding area, and head back down the valley to make our way to the stunning Lake Ausangate where camp will be set up and waiting for you to take a rest.